streamich/node-multicore/README.md

 ### Loading a module

-This is the preferred and main way to use this library.
-It allows you to load a module in a separate thread and call its exported functions.
+This is the preferred way to use this library, it will load a module in the thread pool and you can call its exported functions.

 Create a module you want to be loaded in the thread pool, put it in a `module.ts` file: